catenax-ng/tx-portal-assets/developer/Technical Documentation/Dev Process/How to contribute.md

 #### #2 Fork setup

-Setup your fork by entering a name and make sure that you unselect the "main branch only" selection, in case the original repo has a dev and a main branch.
+Setup your fork by entering a name and make sure that you unselect the "main branch only" selection, in case the original repository has a dev and a main branch.

 <br>